 Treat the compatible commercial coolant with 3 to 6 percent Cat SCA by volume.
 Maintain a 3 to 6 percent concentration level of SCA in the cooling system.
 For more information, refer to this Special Publication, "Conventional Coolant/Antifreeze Cooling System Maintenance" article.
-Table 40

-Technical Requirements for Commercial Diesel Engine Antifreeze Coolants Specifications ASTM D6210-08 or ASTM D4985-05 Additional Requirements Silicon: 100 ppm minimum to 275 ppm maximum Nitrites: maintained at 1200ppm (70 grains/US gal) minimum to 2400 ppm (140 grains/US gal) maximum Cat SCA at 3 to 6 percent (if Cat SCA is added) Maintenance ASTM D4985-05: Add compatible SCA at initial fill ASTM D6210-08 and ASTM D4985-05: Add compatible SCA at mainte- nance intervals Clean and flush the cooling system at drain intervals
+Technical Requirements for Commercial Diesel Engine Antifreeze Coolants Specifications ASTM D6210-08 Additional Requirements Silicon: 100 ppm minimum to 275 ppm maximum Nitrites: maintained at 1200ppm (70 grains/US gal) minimum to 2400 ppm (140 grains/US gal) maximum Cat SCA at 3 to 6 percent (if Cat SCA is added) Maintenance ASTM D6210-08 Add compatible SCA at maintenance intervals Clean and flush the cooling system at drain intervals